 Overview – Fast Boot in Windows 11

 The Fast Startup Feature in Windows boots the PC faster than a regular boot.
-In most of the cases, the fast boot is already enabled on the PC.
+In most cases, the fast boot is already enabled on the PC.

 It seems that you either want to boot your Windows faster by enabling the fast boot or want to boot the Windows at the normal rate by disabling it or simply check whether or not fast startup is enabled on your version of Windows.

 By the end of this article, you’ll be able to disable or enable the fast boot in Windows:

 1. Boot Sequence/Order and Fast Startup in UEFI (Unified Extensible Firmware Interface) Firmware

 The user turns on the computer, a power-on-self-test is performed, then, UEFI firmware stored in flash memory on the motherboard is loaded from the hard drive.
 The boot information including boot entry, and boot order is extracted from the RAM, the Windows boot manager which loads and displays the boot options and initiates, BCD (Boot Configuration Data) file which stores the Windows boot options is read, and the Windows boot loader loads the drivers, finally, the kernel is loaded into the memory via ROM.
 This is the actual process of loading the OS with UEFI.

 In the case of Fast Startup, while shutting down the system, the complete shutdown sequence is followed, the drivers are hibernated instead of shutting down, and the Windows saves the kernel image in Hiberfil.sys file and shut the computer.
 On the startup, the stored image is loaded from the hibernation file, and only the kernel loads.

 2. Boot Sequence/Order and Fast Startup in BIOS (Basic Input Output System) Firmware